 Our trip starts in the Tysiąclecie estate.
 Taking Chorzowska Street towards Chorzów, before our eyes arise the apartment buildings, towering in the horizon.
 They are Kukurydze [The Corncobs], one of the famous shapes of Katowice.

-The buildings belong to Osiedle Tysiąclecia [The Millenium Estate], also known as Tauzen (Silesian for “thousand”) – the largest residential estate in Katowice, home to 2000 people.
+The buildings belong to Osiedle Tysiąclecia [The Millenium Estate], also known as Tauzen (Silesian for “thousand”) – the largest residential estate in Katowice, home to over 20000 people.
 They used to be the tallest residential buildings in Poland and still remain in the top ten of the highest in the country (surely in Katowice).

 The architects, Henryk Buszko and Aleksander Franta, designed the estate with an octagonal plan, providing for better ventilation and access to daylight.
 In reference to the Marina City skyscrapers in Chicago, the characteristic rounded balconies make the buildings look like corncobs – in Polish “kukurydze”.